Index To All Five Chapters

 3.)
 A Theocracy is an Unrealistic, Nay, Impossible Goal.

-In Paul's letter to the Romans, he said 'for all have sinned and fall short of the glory of God' (Romans 3:23 NASB).
-And that is undeniably true.
-It is even more true that as we have witnessed for ourselves in the world around us, society cannot and will not live a moral life and righteous regardless of how many laws are in place, nor how severe the consequences of flouting them are.
+In Paul's letter to the Romans, he said 'for all have sinned and fall short of the glory of God' (Romans 3:23 NASB) which is undeniably true.
+It is even more true that as we have seen in the world around us, society cannot and will not live a moral life and righteous regardless of how many laws are in place, nor how severe the consequences of flouting them are.
 As the Old Testament prophet so succinctly expressed it...

 "We all, like sheep, have gone astray, each of us has turned to his own way" (Isaiah 53:6).\